spheronFdn/documentations/versioned_docs/version-3.0.0-beta/projects/domain-and-https/centralized-domain/overview-custom-domain.md

 :::tip Note

-This is only applicable to centralized and subdomains
+This is only applicable to centralized domains and subdomains

 :::